Dr Mette High

 Mette High’s field research is in Mongolia and the United States, where she focuses on questions of ethics and economic life.

-High is currently on research leave directing the Centre for Energy Ethics at St Andrews, which is a privately funded and fast-growing research centre that brings together scholars across all disciplines and all levels of seniority.
+High is the founding Director of the Centre for Energy Ethics at St Andrews, which is a privately funded research centre that brings together more than 100 researchers across all disciplines and all levels of seniority.
 Concerned with issues of energy and climate change, the Centre offers a creative and dynamic research environment in which to push debates further and ask new questions in order to create a better energy future for us all.

-She is also leading a new Scottish Funding Council-funded consortium that will soon launch the Scottish Research Alliance for Energy, Homes and Livelihoods.
-The Alliance will bring together all the universities in Scotland along with business, industry, government, and community organisations to accelerate Scotland's interdisciplinary research capacity.
+She is also leading the Scottish Research Alliance for Energy, Homes and Livelihoods, which is a Scotland-wide consortium funded by the Scottish Funding Council.
+The Alliance brings together all the universities in Scotland along with business, industry, government, and community organisations to accelerate Scotland's interdisciplinary research capacity.

-In addition to being Director of Research for the Department, High is also bringing to a close her European Research Council funded project: "The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy (ENERGY ETHICS)".
-Based on multiple ethnographic studies across the world, this 6-year research project has involved a 10-person research team and considers how people in the oil economy make financial and ethical valuations of oil.
-As this project brings an anthropological sensitivity to issues of money, energy and climate change, its ambition is to provide a novel framework for investigating how oil valuations relate to political reforms and new climate economic initiatives.
+High recently completed her European Research Council-funded project: "The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy (ENERGY ETHICS)".
+Based on multiple ethnographic studies across the world, this 6-year research project involved a 10-person research team and considered how people in the oil economy make financial and ethical valuations of oil.
+Bringing an anthropological sensitivity to issues of money, energy and climate change, the project provided a novel ethnographically grounded framework for investigating how oil valuations relate to political reforms and new climate economic initiatives.

 Prior to this project, High was funded by the Leverhulme Trust to carry out a 3-year research project in the state of Colorado, USA.
 Building on her theoretical interest in ethical sensibilities and economic transformations in resource extraction, she examined how oil and gas company workers perceived the risks and possibilities involved when applying the technology of ‘hydraulic fracturing’.
 Her fieldwork with on-site crew and executives in company headquarters informed her interest in topics such as energy industries, commodity markets and global finance, calculation and risk.